 – We made this one week Costa Rica itinerary with the idea that you would be flying into San Jose instead of Liberia.
 For this itinerary, San Jose is a much better airport to fly in to.
 Driving from Liberia down to Manuel Antonio is just too much driving.

-– Keep in mind that Manuel Antonio National Park is closed on Mondays.
-If it would line up that you would be visiting the park on Monday you could always opt to do this itinerary in reverse instead and start in La Fortuna.
+– Keep in mind that Manuel Antonio National Park is closed on Tuesdays.
+If it would line up that you would be visiting the park on Tuesday you could always opt to do this itinerary in reverse instead and start in La Fortuna.